SKIN: A MEDITATION • collaboration with Julia Knight

 Shown at The Etemad Gallery, Tehran Iran 2015

-nittīyaak’•’kinnituk’ • collaboration with Floyd Daniel Grigsby
+nittīyaak’•’kinnituk’ • collaboration with Floyd Dan Grigsby

-A film by Floyd Daniel Grigsby
+A film by Floyd Dan Grigsby

 nittīyaak’•’kinnituk’, at the surface, tells of the sensitivity and ease with which indigenous and aboriginal musicians approach musical composition and performance, how their work is currently affecting American culture, and a look back at how these affects were either overlooked or misrepresented historically.
 The story will also reflect a narrative that the majority of American music fans and academics hadn't previously acknowledged.
-To be clear, we are not suggesting sole ownership, nor are our intentions directed at lessening or discrediting other ethnic cultural contributors and or accomplishments, but rather a rightful recognition as major contributors to American musical culture.
+To be clear, we are not suggesting sole ownership, nor are our intentions directed at lessening or discrediting other ethnic cultural contributors and/or accomplishments, but rather a rightful recognition as major contributors to American musical culture.

 Currently in production.